dav1dcg/neuro-notebook-templates/README.md

 # Neuroscience Notebook Templates

 This repository contains Jupyter notebooks I wrote in the [SND lab](https://nin.nl/research-groups/lohmann/).
 Here, you will find basic templates for processing and analyzing neuroscience data that you may find useful.

-The notebooks are tested to run with the corresponding example data in the **Data_examples** folder.
+If you **clone the repository**, you should be able to run all the cells of each notebook using the corresponding example data in the **Data_examples** folder.
 Feel free to modify the notebooks for your own analysis.

 **Note**: All external libraries used in these notebooks are credited to their respective authors and contributors, subject to their licenses and terms.